quay/claircore/docs/howto/add_dist.md

 If you are having trouble figuring out these requirements do not hesitate to reach out to us for help.

-After you have take the design points into consideration you are ready to implement your Matcher.
+After you have taken the design points into consideration, you are ready to implement your updater.

-Typically you will create a new package named after the distribution\language you are adding support for.
+Typically you will create a new package named after the source you are adding support for.

-Inside this package you can begin implementing the [Updater interface](../reference/updater.md) and provide us an [Updater Set Factory](../reference/updatersetfactory.md) for runtime construction.
+Inside this package you can begin implementing the [Updater](../reference/updater.md) and [Updater Set Factory](../reference/updatersetfactory.md) interfaces.

 Optionally you may implement the [Configurable](../reference/updater.md) interface if you need runtime configuration.